.458 SOCOM: History

+Usage

-As noted above, the cartridge was designed to be 100% compatible with the M4 platform.
-This included the buffer, buffer spring, NATO magazines, many aftermarket .223/5.56 magazines, and magazine well.
+The .458 SOCOM was designed to be 100% compatible with the M4 platform, requiring a simple upper receiver assembly change.
+Compatible parts included the buffer, buffer spring, NATO magazines, many aftermarket .223/5.56 magazines, and magazine well.
 In .223/5.56 caliber, cartridges stack in a staggered (double stack) fashion.
 However, with the much larger .458 SOCOM, rounds "single stack" without any modification to the standard GI magazine feed lips or follower.
 A standard 20-round 5.56mm NATO magazine can hold seven .458 SOCOM rounds and a standard 30-round 5.56mm NATO magazine can hold ten .458 SOCOM rounds.

+Gunmakers have adapted bolt action and lever action rifles to use the cartridge.

-The 458 SOCOM is considered a short to medium range cartridge.
+The .458 SOCOM is considered a short to medium range cartridge.
 However, the current distance record is 1,123 yards achieved at the NRA Whittington Center, New Mexico, on October 10, 2025.
-Shot from a production bolt action rifle from Bishop Ammunition and Firearms, 458 SOCOM Hunter MK II, Lucid Optics 1-6 Scope, and production 400 gr Speer JFP ammunition.
+Shot from a production bolt-action rifle from Bishop Ammunition and Firearms, 458 SOCOM Hunter MK II, Lucid Optics 1-6 Scope, and production 400 gr Speer JFP ammunition.
 Merrisa Bishop, the designer of the rifle placed 4 out of 5 rounds on target.